 The next stretch is uphill through intermittent shade.
 The views are gorgeous.
 I stop to rest again, then keep going.
 Eventually I have to take down my umbrella because the wind is too strong.

 We hike over the ridge and down the other side, and after a few miles I have to break yet again.
 Another break.
 I feel like I’m breaking.
 My right foot hurts.
 My body wants more sleep.
 We sit on the trail itself in the shade of a few live oaks.
 We eat snacks.
 I change into dry socks.
 Then it’s more downhill to a nice little creek, then another big climb.
 On a switchback far ahead and high above, I can see two hikers.
 They’re probably heading for the same creek-side campsite we are.

 At last we reach the top of the ridge and start down the other side, our final descent of the day.
 The trail takes the longest route possible down to Spanish Needle Creek.
 There’s a nice view of rocky peaks at the head of the canyon.

 Finally we reach the campsite.
 And…there are a lot of people here.
-Where did all of they all come from?
+Where did they all come from?
 I’ve hardly seen anyone for weeks, and now I’m in a pile of tents, and the place smells like a music festival.
 I pitch my tent in a little spot between some logs on the far side of the trail.
 Dad pitches beside the trail.
 I can’t get over how many people are here.
 Where have they been for the last few weeks?
 This is crazy.
 I don’t want to be part of a hiker traffic jam.